POST /api/v1/gdpr/erasure

 totalDeleted | integer | Sum of all deleted records across all tables |

-The erasure targets these five customer-scoped tables within the tenant boundary:
+The erasure targets these customer-scoped categories within the tenant boundary:

 |---|